Facebook

 Speed

 The speed of a leaf blower is measured in miles per hour (MPH).
-We recommend getting one that’s at least 100 MPH, but this number may be significantly higher in the top gas-powered options.
+I recommend getting one at least 100 MPH, but this number may be significantly higher in the top gas-powered options.

 Weight

 Next up, consider the weight.
-Since you may be carrying this around for hours at a time, you’ll want to make sure the weight is suitable for you.
+Since you may be carrying this around for hours at a time, you’ll want to ensure the weight suits you.
 This varies from person to person, but for context, backpack leaf blowers may be between 10 and 30 pounds.

 Top Tip